sblab-bioinformatics/G4_and_trancription/README.md

 ================

-This repository collect details about data and computational methods developed in for the paper "Promoter G-quadruplex folding precedes transcription and is controlled by chromatin".
+This repository collect details about data and computational methods developed for the paper "Promoter G-quadruplex folding precedes transcription and is controlled by chromatin".

 DNA G-quadruplexes (G4) and transcription
 =========================================

-In this study we investigate the interplay between DNA G4 and transcription.
+This study investigates the interplay between DNA G4 and transcription.
 Data used in this study have been deposited on GEO under the accession [GSE162299](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162299).

 K562 cells have been profiled for DNA G4 structures (G4-ChIP-seq) and Pol2 (Pol2-ChIP-seq) occupancy in normoxia.
 Additionally accessibility have been profiled by ATAC-seq.
 Cells have been exposed initially to two chemicals (DRB, TPL) respectively and genomics G4s have been profiled.
 Next, after explosing cells to hypoxia, G4s, Pol2 and accessibility have been profiled.